senaite/senaite2.com/docs/analysis_calculations.md

 ![Sample with Calculation in external Module](/screenshots/sample_with_calculation_in_external_module.png "Sample with Calculation in external Module")

-Congratulations 🙌 you successfully created your first Calculations in SENAITE and learned how to import external modules for complex computations.
+Congratulations 🙌 you successfully created your first Calculation in SENAITE and learned how to import external modules for complex computations.